 - A board-certified endocrinologist

-- Two registered dieticians, both certified diabetes educators
+- Two registered dietitians, both certified diabetes educators

 What is Diabetes Self-Management Training?